vladlenm3/Calculator-React/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
-* Item 1
-* Item 2
-* Item 3
+* I would like to add more components to my calculator in the future.
+* Include more features using Math JavaScript object.
+* Add one more page with another calculator for scientific purposes.